Atlanta Pride Survival Guide

 Essentials

 Perhaps you forgot your toothbrush or you need some protein bars.
-Head a little north from Piedmont Park on Piedmont Avenue to Ansley Mall, where you’ll find CVS and Publix as well as Starbucks and a whole lot more.
-There’s a Kroger just a few steps away, too.
-Please remember to hydrate throughout the festival.
-Perhaps pick up some water while you’re at the drugstore or grocery store.
+Head a little north from Piedmont Park on Piedmont Avenue to Ansley Mall, where you’ll find CVS plus a Publix and a Kroger.
+There’s also a CVS near the Midtown MARTA station to stop at.
+Pick up some water while there to help you stay hydrated.
+Remember to bring a portable charger because, Yikes!, your phone may run out of charge just when the perfect photo appears in front of you.

 Just for Fun